qql-art/qql-headless/README.md

     (Set this to an empty object to allow all traits to vary.)

-    Running `src/index.js` will write a PNG image file to the given output directory (which should already exist).
+    Running `src/index.js` will write a PNG image file to the given output directory.
 The filename will have the current date and time as well as the seed.

   - `src/render.js` exports a pure function `render` that takes a `seed` and a `width`, and spits out a PNG image along with the "render data", which